TechxArtisanStudio/Openterface_MacOS/README.md

-# Welcome to Openterface Mini-KVM MacOS App
+# Welcome to Openterface KVM MacOS App

 [![Watch the video](https://img.youtube.com/vi/r3HNUflWGOY/0.jpg)](https://www.youtube.com/watch?v=r3HNUflWGOY)

-[Openterface Mini-KVM](https://openterface.com/quick-start/) allows you to control a headless target device, such as a mini PC, kiosk, or server, directly from your laptop or desktop without the need for an extra keyboard, mouse, and monitor.
+[Openterface KVM](https://openterface.com/quick-start/) allows you to control a headless target device, such as a mini PC, kiosk, or server, directly from your laptop or desktop without the need for an extra keyboard, mouse, and monitor.

 It's a plug-and-play tool that connects via HDMI for display and USB for emulated keyboard/mouse (HID) signals.
 It requires minimal setup: install our host application on your host computer, and you're ready to have on-the-go headless control.

-Whether you're an IT professional needing to troubleshoot a server, a developer managing multiple tests on edge computing machines, a tech enthusiast hacking single-board computers, or simply someone looking to declutter their desk, Openterface Mini-KVM is the solution.
+Whether you're an IT professional needing to troubleshoot a server, a developer managing multiple tests on edge computing machines, a tech enthusiast hacking single-board computers, or simply someone looking to declutter their desk, Openterface KVM is the solution.

 Check out [use cases](https://openterface.com/use-cases/) and some early [demos](https://openterface.com/basic-testing/) demonstrating the basic operation of our host application.

 ![use-case-demo-industrial-pc](https://openterface.com/images/product/use-case-demo-industrial-pc.jpg)

-## Pre-Order on CrowdSupply!
+## Order on CrowdSupply!

-Our Openterface Mini-KVM crowdfunding was successed and now already for pre-order on [Crowd Supply](https://www.crowdsupply.com/techxartisan/openterface-mini-kvm)!
+Our Openterface KVM crowdfunding was successed and now already for order on [Crowd Supply](https://www.crowdsupply.com/techxartisan/openterface-mini-kvm)!
 Check it out and please consider supporting us by backing our project.
 Thanks a lot!

 ## Openterface MacOS version
 ### Current and future features